 359, 360.
 ADVANCED GREEK GRAMMAR.
-A. T. Robertson's A Grammar of the Greek New Testament in the Light of Historical Research.
-Required of Greek majors in the graduate school.
+An intensive study of the grammar of New Testament Greek, based upon the grammars of Blass-Debrunner, Robertson, Moulton and Moule.
+Required of Greek majors.
 Elective, two hours each semester.
-Professor Johnson or Professor Pentecost.
-361. NEW TESTAMENT SYNONYMS.
-Survey of the many related terms used by the apostles.
-Elective, two hours.
 Professor Johnson.

-362. WORD STUDIES.
-A study of the principal words used by the apostles, together with a consideration of the more vivid hapax legomena, Elective, two hours.
+361. ADVANCED NEW TESTAMENT CANON.
+A more intensive study of the New Testament canon than is possible in Greek 309.
+Reading and interpretation of original source material are emphasized.
+Elective, two hours, spring semester, even-numbered years.
 Professor Johnson.

+362. ADVANCED PRINCIPLES OF EXEGESIS.
+A more intensive study of the principles of exegesis, building upon the foundation of Greek 303.
+Elective, two hours, fall semester, even-numbered years.
+Professor Johnson.

 363. GREEK SEMINAR.
 A general course planned for those who desire to study intensively some problem of the Greek New Testament not specifically treated in other courses.
 Enrollment is limited to advanced students in Greek subject to consent of the professor.
 Elective, two hours.
-Professors Johnson and Pentecost.
+Professor Johnson.